Jennifer Elston Lafata

-Dr. Lafata’s research seeks to improve cancer and diabetes care quality via improved decision making and patient-clinician communication.
+Dr. Lafata’s research seeks to improve cancer care quality via improved decision-making and patient-clinician communication.
 Her current research focuses on understanding the care quality and communication implications of virtual visits in oncology care, developing measures of shared decision making for use in cancer screening and treatment, and enhancing decision support for oncology navigation programs.
 She has extensive experience conducting practice-integrated research and working with delivery organizations to develop, implement and evaluate interventions designed to improve cancer and other care delivery.
 Her research has been supported by NIH, AHRQ, PCORI, RWJ and industry.

 Before coming to UNC, Dr. Lafata was on faculty in the School of Medicine at Virginia Commonwealth University where she served as co-leader for the Cancer Prevention and Control Program at the NCI Designated Massey Cancer Center.
 Until 2009, she was with the Henry Ford Health System in Detroit Michigan where she was a practice-embedded health services researcher.
 While there she served in leadership roles for almost 10 years, including serving as director of the Center for Health Services Research and chairperson for the HMO Research Network Governing Board (now Health Care System Research Network).